LucyGaler/easy-english/01、Everyday Life Conversations.md

 ### New neighbor

 Hello.
 Welcome to the neighborhood.

 Hi, thank you.
+I'm Stacy.

-I'm stacy, please to meet you.
+Pleased to meet you.
+I'm Amanda.

-I'm amanda.

 Nice to meet you as well.
 It's been a crazy few days of moving and unpacking.

-We haven't had a chance to introduce ourselves to anyone in the neighborhood.
-Yet no worries at all.
+We haven't had a chance to introduce ourselves to anyone in the neighborhood yet.

+No worries at all.
 I could see you had your hands full trying to get settled.
 I wanted to wait a few days before stopping over to say hello.

 Thanks, have you lived here for a while?

 We have.
 We actually built our house about 15 years ago, and we've been here ever since.

 That's quite a while.

 That's right.
 Where did you guys move from?

-We used to live in atlanta.

-My boss asked me if I'd be willing to transfer to california, and I thought it would be great to move out here.
+We used to live in Atlanta.
+My boss asked me if I'd be willing to transfer to California, and I thought it would be great to move out here.

 It is fantastic.
 The weather is great.
 The people are nice.
 It's a great place to be.

 That's what I heard.

 So what do you do?

-I mean it.

-I work for a large computer company that developed software for lawyers and courthouses.
+I'm in IT.
+I work for a large computer company that develops software for lawyers and courthouses.

 That sounds interesting.

 It is.
 I really enjoy it.
 What about you?

-What do you do.
+What do you do?

 I'm a nurse at the local hospital and my husband is a teacher at the high school.

 Nice.

-My husband worked as a realtor and atlanta, and he hopes to continue to do that here.
+My husband worked as a realtor in Atlanta, and he hopes to continue to do that here.

 I'm sure he will have no problem getting a job selling houses out here.
 The market is incredible right now.

 That's what we're hoping.
 Do you have any kids?

 We have three boys.

-Aiden is 14.

-Ryan is 12, and ian is 10.
+Aidan is 14.
+Ryan is 12, and Ian is 10.

 That's awesome.
 We have two boys.

-Leo is 13, and zach is 11.
+Leo is 13, and Zack is 11.

-Do they like to play basketball.
+Do they like to play basketball?

 They love basketball.

 That is great.
 We have a park with a nice basketball court at the end of the street, where my boys play all the time.
 I'm sure they'd love to take your boys there.

 That would be so nice.

-They've been dying to make some new friends in front of some energy.
+They've been dying to make some new friends and burn off some energy.

 Would you and your family like to come over for a cookout tonight?
-Nothing fancy.

-Just some hot dogs and burgers.

-We could introduce our voice to each other and introduce our husbands as well.
+Nothing fancy-just some hot dogs and burgers?
+We could introduce our boys to each other and introduce our husbands as well.
 What do you think?

 Thank you so much.
 We would love that.

 It will be a funny evening for all of us.